scuzzydude/asimov/asimov.md

 It is likely that within my lifetime, technology will have advanced to a stage where we can passively scan inanimate objects and digitize them down to the atomic level.
 3-D printing will advance to a level where we can reproduce facsimiles of scanned items that are indistinguishable from the original to human senses.

-It's very possible that in a few decades, you want a reproduction of the *Mona Lisa*, you pull up an app on your phone, pay the Louvre for a digital file, and 5 minutes later, your 3-D printer spits one out.
+It's very possible that in a few decades, if you want a reproduction of the *Mona Lisa*, you'll be able to pull up an app on your phone, pay the Louvre for a digital file, and 5 minutes later, your 3-D printer spits one out.
 It's likely that technology will allow you to print out a copy that matches what the painting looked like when the paint first dried.

 This might seem cool, but I'm an engineer, not an artsy type.
 I can already download a hi-resolution digital photo of old Mona and use it as a screensaver.
 Art lovers may tell you being in the presence of an original masterpiece is different.
-My cynical opinion is unless you want to get all mystical about it, a molecule accurate facsimile should be able to give you that same feeling.
+My cynical opinion is unless you want to get all mystical about it, a molecule-accurate facsimile should be able to give you that same feeling.

 Facsimiles are not the true potential.
 The true potential of this technology is that one day, we may be able to reproduce *Mona Lisa* by brushstrokes -- it is possible we'll be able to deduce not only Da Vinci's strokes, but from that, his height, the size of his fingers, the strength of his forearms, and the duration of his pauses between strokes.